abgox/PSCompletions/README.md

 - [`PowerShell`](https://github.com/PowerShell/PowerShell): A Cross-platform PowerShell.
 Start it in command line by running `pwsh`.

-- [`Windows PowerShell`](https://learn.microsoft.com/powershell/scripting/what-is-windows-powershell): A PowerShell which is built-in on Windows systems.
+- [`Windows PowerShell`](https://learn.microsoft.com/powershell/scripting/what-is-windows-powershell): A PowerShell which is built-in on Windows system.
 Start it in command line by running `powershell`.

 ---